rashiibhanushali/oibsip_taskno1/README.md

 # oibsip_taskno1
-This is a program of a calculator using html, Javascript and CSS which was a part of internship by BharatIntern
+This is a program of a calculator using html, Javascript and CSS which was a part of internship by Oasis Infobyte.

 For accessing the program,